×

 When we asked people living in Dusseldorf about club and activities where newcomers can meet others, they responded:

 "Expats in Dusseldorf can join a variety of clubs and activities, such as sports clubs, language clubs, and cultural clubs.
 Expats can also join local meetup groups, which are a great way to meet people with similar interests.
 Additionally, many expats find it helpful to attend networking events, such as business lunches and conferences, to meet other professionals in the area.
-Finally, expats can also meet people by attending local festivals and events, such as the Dusseldorf Carnival or the Christmas markets," wrote one member in Dusseldorf.
+Finally, expats can also meet people by attending local festivals and events, such as the Dusseldorf Carnival or the Christmas markets," wrote a member in Dusseldorf.

 "If a woman, American or other English-speaking, and there is an American women's club in your area, then I would HIGHLY recommend it.
 See their umbrella organization's - Federation of American Women's Clubs Overseas - website (www.fawco.org) for those clubs (www.fawco.org/fawcoweb/clubs) and links to their websites.
-Currently over 17,000 members from 76 clubs located in 34 countries worldwide," remarked one expat who made the move to Duesseldorf.
+Currently over 17,000 members from 76 clubs located in 34 countries worldwide," commented one expat who made the move to Duesseldorf.

 What should I bring when moving to Dusseldorf?